 Even if you personally didn’t take the loan out on the property, you still need to speak with the mortgage lender to make sure there aren’t any conflicting conditions.
 Some mortgage lenders require you to live in the house for at least a year, which is typically called an occupancy clause.
 If you violate this clause, the lender could charge you with mortgage fraud, which isn’t something you want to get stuck with.
 Additionally, some loans may only cover a primary residency, and if that’s the case, you’ll need to refinance to an investment property loan.

 Speak With the HOA

 On top of speaking with your lender, you’ll want to speak with your homeowner’s association (HOA) if you have one.
 The HOA may have additional requirements and restrictions, and some HOAs may bar you from renting out a property altogether.
-Occasionally, an HAO will only allow a certain number of rentals in the area, and you may be put on a waiting list.
-Whatever the case may be, it’s important to review your HOA agreement or speak with a member of the HAO if you’re having trouble finding or understanding the requirements.
+Occasionally, an HOA will only allow a certain number of rentals in the area, and you may be put on a waiting list.
+Whatever the case may be, it’s important to review your HOA agreement or speak with a member of the HOA if you’re having trouble finding or understanding the requirements.

 Change the Insurance